facebook

 The Old Testament Biblical passage detailing the third of the Ten Commandments reads:

-“You shall not take the name of the LORD your God in vain, for the LORD will not hold him guiltless who takes his name in vain.”
+โ€œYou shall not take the name of the LORD your God in vain, for the LORD will not hold him guiltless who takes his name in vain.”
 Exodus 20:7

-Like many other evangelicals, I grew up thinking it was about saying “Oh my God.”
-Somehow it seemed to even get extended to any sort of curse word.
-But, bad words seem like such a trivial thing to be important enough to be listed in the Ten Commandments.
-Is God such a peculiarly jealous God that any use of His name in an irreverent manner merits a commandment sandwiched between the worship of other gods and the Sabbath (something that may seem trivial to us today but culturally acknowledged God’s Lordship)?
-Why would God care if we said “Oh my God.”
+Like many other evangelicals, I grew up thinking it was about saying, โ€œOh my God.โ€ Somehow, it seemed even to get extended to any sort of curse word or saying “Jesus” or “God” in flippant ways.
+But bad words seem like such trivial things that are notย important enough to be listed in the Ten Commandments.
+Is God such a peculiarly jealous God that any use of His name in an irreverent manner merits a commandment sandwiched between the worship of other gods and the Sabbath (something that may seem trivial to us today but culturally acknowledged Godโ€™s Lordship)?
+Why would God care if we said a common phrase like, โ€œOh my God.โ€

-It also never made sense to me because “God” isn’t even God’s divine name.
-And, I’ve never heard anyone say “Oh my YHWH.”
+It also never made sense to me because โ€œGodโ€ isnโ€™t even Godโ€™s divine name.
+Maybe defending his holy name could be concerning, but Iโ€™ve never heard anyone say, โ€œOh my YHWH.โ€

 As I grew in my faith and understanding, I realized that ancient Jewish people thought of names very differently than we do.
 For us, names are identifiers assigned by our parents that have nothing to do with who we are.
 In Israel, and for many traditional cultures, a name is much more than that.
-It is a part of an individual’s character.
-This is why God often changed the patriarchs’ names.
-So, to take the name of God in vain doesn’t mean to carelessly say some random identifier.
+For the Jewish writers, a name is a part of an individualโ€™s character.
+This is why God often changed the patriarchsโ€™ names.
+To us, they are just names, but in the original language, each name was a proclamation of their character from the mouth of God.
+So, to take the name of God in vain doesnโ€™t mean to carelessly say some random identifier.
 It is to misuse the very character of God.
 Due to this lack of understanding, we in Christian circles often completely lose the meaning of this verse.

 Now, I still feel a little uncomfortable with flippant phrases like “Oh my God” or “Jesus Christ” as an expletive or even the flippant use of cuss words.
 I think this is, in part, because of my upbringing.
 Also though, if we are at all empowered by the Holy Spirit to apprehend the sublime holiness of God, I feel as though we should not take him lightly.
 But, this may also be my own personal hang-up.

-I first wrote publicly about this subject when, years ago, I wrote a letter of concern about the environment at Louisiana College (now Louisiana Christian University).
+I first wrote publicly about this subject years ago, when I wrote a letter of concern about the environment at Louisiana College (now Louisiana Christian University).
 I wrote:

-In all of this, my great pain is that I believe LC [Louisiana College] is taking the Lord’s name in vain.
-John MacArthur has written, “To use God’s name in such a way as to bring disrepute upon his character or deeds [is] to irreverently misuse His name.”
-Is that not what we do at LC when we claim all we do is for Christ yet do it without integrity, quality, or discernment?
-Are we not taking the Lord’s name in vain when we claim that others of faith who disagree with us are “poison” or that media reports which are based on our internal documents are “attacks from Satan?”
-When we see leaders rewarding themselves and neglecting their employees or falsehoods being propagated as truth in the name of Christ, are we truly honoring Him?
+In all of this, my great pain is that I believe LC [Louisiana College] is taking the Lordโ€™s name in vain.
+John MacArthur has written, โ€œTo use Godโ€™s name in such a way as to bring disrepute upon his character or deeds [is] to irreverently misuse His name.โ€ Is that not what we do at LC when we claim all we do is for Christ yet do it without integrity, quality, or discernment?
+Are we not taking the Lordโ€™s name in vain when we claim that others of faith who disagree with us are โ€œpoisonโ€ or that media reports which are based on our internal documents are โ€œattacks from Satan?โ€ When we see leaders rewarding themselves and neglecting their employees or falsehoods being propagated as truth in the name of Christ, are we truly honoring Him?
 When we set forth lofty plans about multi-million dollar programs yet neglect the basic health and safety of students already entrusted to us, are we bringing Him glory?
-When our works prefer to be hidden rather than known publicly, are we illustrating that “he who does the truth comes to the light, that his deeds may be clearly seen, that they have been done in God.”
-(John 3:21)?
+When our works prefer to be hidden rather than known publicly, are we illustrating that โ€œhe who does the truth comes to the light, that his deeds may be clearly seen, that they have been done in God.โ€ (John 3:21)?

 When I wrote this, it was not the focus of the letter.
 But, feedback from readers helped me to understand that this subject is often misunderstood by Christians.
 One reader wrote me in response to my letter about several issues but included the following,

 [T]hank you for an insight that had eluded me in spite of years of expensive Episcopal education.
 That insight was almost an aside in one of your columns.
-It had to do with taking the Lord’s name in vain.
-I had always understood that to mean “swearing”, and while I have always tried not to do it, I never understood why it was such a big deal as to be right up there as #2 in the Ten Commandments.
+It had to do with taking the Lordโ€™s name in vain.
+I had always understood that to mean โ€œswearingโ€, and while I have always tried not to do it, I never understood why it was such a big deal as to be right up there as #2 in the Ten Commandments.
 But you mentioned your understanding – that by proclaiming our Christianity and at the same time acting in ways that are diametrically opposed to those commanded by Christ, we are taking His name in vain.
 And suddenly the clouds in my head cleared on that particular point of Christianity.

 I think this is, for many people, a much-misunderstood issue.
 The reason that Volf’s Facebook post above made me think about this is that after Trump was elected my eldest daughter posted an article about a Muslim woman who had been mistreated after the election and in her comment, she included the phrase “oh my God.”
 This was a serious enough offense to a family member that my daughter received a private message admonishing her for using that phrase.
 This same family member once admonished my wife for saying “god awful.”